yuveex/yuveex.github.io/_pages/about.md

 You can navigate this site to know more about me, but you can also contact me by the channels I have provided if you would like to know more!

-Also, this site is still under construction, so if there are some templates or empty pages, I sincerely apologise!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.